bspeice/speice.io/_drafts/case-study-borrow-checker.md

 What makes this parser runtime difficult to implement in Rust is the performance concerns; we don't want to allocate new `Vec<u8>` buffers and copy data around when it's not necessary.
 Especially in networking code, these types of "zero-copy" operations are critical to performance.
 And because we're not interested in modifying the data stream, references make a lot of sense!
 However, that means there's a good potential to hit issues with the borrow checker; making sure all the structures being parsed use the stream correctly is difficult.
 As a result, I hit a lot of issues with the borrow checker, and wanted to detail what I learned.

-This article will outline how the Rust runtime has evolved to work within the constraints imposed by the language, and hopefully provide guidance on how to *work with* the borrow checker, rather than just trying to avoid it altogether.
+This article will outline how the Rust runtime has evolved to work within the constraints imposed by the language, and hopefully provide guidance on how to *work with* the borrow checker, rather than just trying to fight it.

 # Design Inspiration - C++